On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 \section{Introduction}

 Boolean satisfiability and constraint satisfaction problems are central to complexity theory; they are canonical NP-complete problems and their approximate versions are also hard.
 Are they easier on average for natural distributions?
-An instance of random satisfiability is generated by fixing a distribution over clauses, then drawing i.i.d. clauses from this distribution.
-The average-case complexity of satisfiability problems is also motivated by its applications to models of disorder in physical systems, and to cryptography, which requires problems that are hard on average. \hide{ For clauses chosen uniformly at random (the random $k$-SAT model), there is currently a significant gap between the number of clauses up to which a satisfying assignment can be found efficiently and the number of clauses up to which a satisfying assignment exists with high probability. }
+An instance of random satisfiability is generated by fixing a distribution over clauses, then drawing i.i.d.~clauses from this distribution.
+The average-case complexity of satisfiability problems is also motivated by its applications to models of disorder in physical systems, and to cryptography, which requires problems that are hard on average.

-Here we study {\em planted satisfiability}, in which an assignment is fixed in advance, and clauses selected from a distribution defined by the planted assignment.
+Here we study {\em planted satisfiability}, in which an assignment is fixed in advance, and clauses are selected from a distribution defined by the planted assignment.
 Planted satisfiability and, more generally, random models with planted solutions appear widely in several different forms such as network clustering with planted partitions (the stochastic block model and its variants), random $k$-SAT with a planted assignment, and a proposed one-way function from cryptography \cite{goldreich2000candidate}.

 It was noted in \cite{barthel2002hiding} that drawing satisfied $k$-SAT clauses uniformly at random from all those satisfied by an assignment $\sigma \in \{ \pm 1\}^n$ often does not result in a difficult instance of satisfiability even if the number of observed clauses is relatively small.
 However, by changing the proportions of clauses depending on the number of satisfied literals under $\sigma$, one can create more challenging distributions over instances.
 Such ``quiet plantings" have been further studied in \cite{jia2005generating,achlioptas2005hiding,krzakala2009hiding,krzakala2012reweighted}.
 Algorithms for planted $3$-SAT with various relative proportions were given by Flaxman \cite{flaxman2003spectral} and Coja-Oghlan \etal \cite{coja2010efficient}, the first of which works for $\Theta( n\log n)$ clauses but excludes distributions close to $3$-XOR-SAT, and the second of which works for all planted $3$-SAT distributions but requires $\Theta(n^{3/2} \ln^{10} n)$ clauses (note that a satisfiable $k$-XOR-SAT formula can be viewed as a satisfiable $k$-SAT formula with the same literals since XOR implies OR).
 As $k$ increases, the problem exhibits a larger algorithmic gap: the number of clauses required by known algorithms to efficiently identify a planted assignment is $\Omega(n^{k/2})$ while the number at which the planted assignment is the unique satisfying assignment is $O(n \log n)$.